MenuBase EN

 A regular customer at a Malaysian café is worth 6 to 12 times a first-time visitor over their lifetime.
 Most cafés we look at are spending Foodpanda and Instagram money chasing new traffic while their repeat rate sits below 20%.
 That is a leaking bucket and you cannot fill it from the top.

 This guide is about how to fix the bucket.
 Seven concrete tactics for getting customers back a second time, a fifth time, and a fiftieth, without asking them to download a loyalty app most of them will not install.
+(For the per-check side of the same problem, see how to increase average order value.)

 How to know if you have a retention problem